Protein:

 Method: Stovetop or Fryer

 Jump to RecipeNashville Hot Chicken has been one of the hottest food trends the last couple years, both figuratively and literally.
 I must admit, that when I see a Nashville Hot Chicken Sandwich on a menu at a restaurant 9 times out of 10 I am going to order it.
-I was fortunate enough to finally be able to try the original Nashville Hot Chicken earlier this year during a trip to Nashville.
-Prince's Hot Chicken definitely lived up to its reputation.

 Legend has it that Prince's Hot Chicken was created generations ago when a great uncle of the current owner returned home late one night after a night of "extra-curricular activities."
 His wife, having none of that nonsense decided to cook him up some special fried chicken, using every hot spice she could find to teach him a lesson.
-Sadly, (or luckily for us) the plan backfired and he loved it.
+Sadly, (or luckily for us) the plan backfired, and he loved it.
 Soon after he opened a restaurant selling his "Hot Chicken."
 Ironically the restaurant even stayed open until 4 AM to serve those that were getting home late.

-Prince's Hot chicken serves its chicken ranging from plain to XXX hot.
+Prince's Hot chicken serves its chicken at multiple heat levels ranging from plain to XXX hot.
 I will say that even their medium is hotter than most other Nashville Hot Chicken that you will find outside of Nashville.
 The hot required a fair amount of dipping in ranch.
 I can only imagine the heat in the 3 hotter levels.
 Our Nashville Hot Chicken Sandwich recipe would probably qualify as a nice medium.

 Making the Nashville Hot Chicken Sandwich